lioness3/professional_portfolio/README.md

 #### _By: Joann Carter_
 ***************
 ## _Description_
 This is an application written in React with information about myself.
+It includes a link to download my app that is disabled.
+This will bring you to the app store once my work is complete.
 ******************
 ## _Known Bugs_
 * This app is currently(and always will be) a work in progress